IMS322-Sheffield/IMS322-docs/docs/javascript/functions.md

 let value2 = 2

 function calculateSum() {
+  // this will work because value1 and value2 were
-  console.log(value1 + value2)
+  // defined outside of this block of code console.log(value1 + value2)
 }
 ```

-This relationship will likely become more apparent later in the semester when we start writing *conditionals* and *for loops* (which both use curly braces) inside of functions.
+This relationship will likely become clearer later in the semester when we start writing *conditionals* and *for loops* (which both use curly braces) inside of functions.

 The recommendation for this class is to try and minimize the use of outer variables as much as possible.
-This can often be accomplished with the proper us of function parameters and return.
+This can usually be accomplished with the proper us of function parameters and return.